paritosh1990/EPITA/README.md

 7. Start git, and pull everything from this repository
 8. Write: **pip install -r requirements.txt** to install all the needed external apps

-The file structure should look like this
+The file structure inside your virtual environment should look like this

 <pre>
 +-- bin